dadoonet/dadoonet.github.io/source/_posts/2016-07-27-creating-a-plugin-for-elasticsearch-5-dot-0-using-maven.markdown

 ```

 When you run this class, a cluster of a random number of nodes is started using random Locale settings.
-The plugin we created is added to nodes.
-So we just have to call the plugin as we want.
+The plugin we just created is added to nodes using `nodePlugins()` class.

+So we just have to use the plugin as we want now.
+In this example, we are just testing that the plugin is
+actually loaded on every node.

 ## Build the plugin